SirenOmica/FluoSta/README.md

 If you prefer to run the app from source, use this option.

 **Steps to download from GitHub:**
-1. Go to the repository page on GitHub.
+1. Go to the repository page on GitHub https://github.com/SirenOmica/FluoSta
 2. Click **Code → Download ZIP** and save the archive to your computer.
 3. Unzip the archive.